A sync protocol for teams

 Install

-brew install kutl/tap/kutl
+brew install kutl-io/tap/kutl

 Quick start

-kutl daemon run
+kutl daemon start

 Don't want to run a relay?